ibm-cloud-docs/appid/mfa.md

 3. If the MFA code is validated, the user is redirected back to the application and is signed in.

+If email verification is not configured, {{site.data.keyword.appid_short_notm}} validates the MFA channel in the background.
+For example, if you configure the email channel for MFA and don't have email verification configured, {{site.data.keyword.appid_short_notm}} validates the email on the first successful MFA log in.
+But, if you configure the SMS channel, {{site.data.keyword.appid_short_notm}} validates the user's phone number on the first successful log in.
+If you're using the SMS channel and want the email to be validated, be sure to enable email verification.
+{: tip}

 ## Understanding MFA
 {: #cd-mfa-understanding}